abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Even when we live in a monastery, the mind tends toward busyness and proliferation.
 This is a natural habit of the human mind.
-We can make ourselves conscious of that—not through a force of will, trying to squelch or annihilate it—but through understanding the mind's natural habits and the tendencies we carry with us.
+We can make ourselves conscious of that---not through a force of will, trying to squelch or annihilate it---but through understanding the mind's natural habits and the tendencies we carry with us.
 And we can work with them in a skillful way.
 For instance, the mind tends towards speeding up and gaining momentum.
 When that happens, we can consciously slow down and